Museum of Fine Arts of Lyon: Abbey

-Until 1792, the buildings belonged to the Royal Abbaye des Dames de Saint-Pierre, which was built in the 17th century.
+Until 1792, the buildings belonged to the Royal Abbey of Saint-Pierre-les-Nonnains, which was built in the 17th century.
 The abbess always came from the high French nobility and here received the personalities of the kingdom.
 The institution had a particularly aristocratic slant, as is shown by its renovation by Louis XIV of France in the 17th and 18th centuries.
 The present state of the palais Saint-Pierre is largely down to these renovations, which included the construction of the baroque refectory and monumental honour-staircase, said to be by Thomas Blanchet.
 Since then, the refectory has been renovated and now serves as the reception for group visits, as well as housing two monumental paintings on the subject of dining, The Multiplication of the Loaves and The Last Supper, both by Pierre-Louis Cretey.
 The rest of its current layout was designed by Nicolas Bidaut and Simon Guillaume and is made up of sculptures.

 The Palais du commerce et des Arts

 The expulsion of the nuns and the destruction of the église Saint-Saturnin date to the French Revolution, though the abbey's other church (the église Saint-Pierre) still exists and now houses 19th and 20th century sculptures.
 After the Revolution, the remaining buildings housed the Palais du Commerce et des Arts, at first made up of works confiscated from the clergy and nobility but later becoming more multi-disciplinary.
 For example, it gained archaeology and natural history collections and those of the Académie des Sciences et des Lettres.
-The imperial drawing school was created in 1805 in the Palais du Commerce et des Arts to provide Lyon's silk factories with designers, giving birth to the famous Lyon School.
+The imperial drawing school was created in 1805, in the Palais du Commerce et des Arts to provide Lyon's silk factories with designers, giving birth to the famous Lyon School.
 In 1860, the Chambre de Commerce left the Palais Saint-Pierre and the establishment became the Palais des Arts.
 From 1875, the museum's collections underwent a major expansion and had to be expanded — the staircase by Pierre Puvis de Chavannes dates to this era.

 The Musée des Beaux-Arts

 The collections were opened up considerably at the start of the 20th century, leading to the Palais des Arts becoming the Musée des Beaux-Arts.
-The building acquired its present layout in the mid-1990s after the completion of several restoration projects.
+The building acquired its present layout in the mid-1990s, after the completion of several restoration projects.

 Collections

 Paintings

 The paintings department has European 14th- to mid-20th-century paintings.
 They are arranged chronologically and by major schools in 35 rooms.
-The collection features :
+The collection features: